unvell/ReoScript/README.md

 =========
 **Script language engine for .Net programs**

 ReoScript is ECMAScript-like script language engine for .NET Application.
 It makes your Application can run macro and script.
-All library written in C# and no no dependencies other language like C/C++.
+All modules are written in C# and no dependencies other languages like C/C++.

 Usage documents available at:
 http://reoscript.codeplex.com